Doing Business with the Government

 - North American Industry Classification System (NAICS)

-- Doing Business with USDA Kit
+- Doing Business with USDA

 - Includes procurement procedures and policies, special programs, types of products purchased, as well as directories of Web sites, offices, and people.

-- e-Center: Business Opportunities with Energy
+- Doing Business with the Department of Energy

 - Includes links to business opportunities, registration information, contacts, procurement information, etc. Also see the handy one-page overview.

 - Doing Business with EPA